riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 OK, so we've got a good chunk of work in front of us to get this all implemented, let's get started!

 ####new-task-spec.js
 We'll start with some of the simpler changes and get those out of the way first.
-One change we'll want to make is to `new-task` to check that by default new tasks are public.
+One change we'll want to make is to `new-task` to check that by default newly created tasks are public.

 ######Tests